stefagnone/-Optimization-Model-for-Lavazza-s-Logistics-Network/README.md

 ## Instructions
 1. Clone this repository.
 2. Review the logistics data and optimization model details in `Data/`.
-3. Open and review the final presentation in `Output/Lavazza Case - Team 9.pdf` for detailed analysis and business recommendations.
+3. Open and review the final presentation in `Output/Lavazza Case.pdf` for detailed analysis and business recommendations.
-4. Examine the Excel model (`Final Team Assignment - Lavazza Case.xlsx`) to understand the scenario analysis and cost-saving calculations.
+4. Examine the Excel model (`Final_Output_Excel.xlsx`) to understand the scenario analysis and cost-saving calculations.

 ## Contact
 Connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-compagnone98/) for more information or explore my other projects on GitHub.